This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 * Approval must be obtained for any bulky items / parcels (especially it is more than 3 kg) sent to the registered office address.
 Daily handling fee and storage fee is applied.

-** The adoption of Constitution is optional under the Companies Act 2016 (CA 2016) and if you are interested to adopt our standard Constitution for your company, our fee is RM400 which includes stamping fee (RM200).
-Extra charge for customisation of Constitution applies.
-Amongst the special clauses included in our standard Constitution are as follow:-
+** The adoption of the Constitution is optional under the Companies Act 2016 (CA 2016).
+If you are interested in adopting our standard Constitution for your company, our fee is RM400, which includes the stamping fee (RM200).
+An extra charge for Constitution customisation applies.
+Amongst the special clauses included in our standard Constitution are as follows:-

-• Adoption of common seal (which is useful when client purchase properties)
+• Adoption of a common seal (which is useful when a client purchase properties)

 • Main venue of meeting of members may not be in Malaysia (must be held in Malaysia under CA 2016))

-*** You may Add-on one company seal at RM100. (companies no longer required by law to have a common seal)
+*** You may add one company seal at RM100. (companies no longer required by law to have a common seal)

-**** You may Add-on one rubber stamp at RM50.
+**** You may add one rubber stamp at RM50.

 3E Accounting’s service fee schedule is completely transparent – there are absolutely no hidden fees.
-No service organization is worth your trust if it hits you with undisclosed fees.
-Please refer to the quotation for standard incorporation services for further details.
+No service organisation is worth your trust if it hits you with undisclosed fees.
+Please refer to the quotation for further details on standard incorporation services.

 3E’s incorporation fees are the lowest within the high-quality segment of the industry.
 Our standard incorporation packages are all-in-one for the company setting up with minimum requirements.
-There is no further charges for commissioner of oaths for statutory declaration Form 48A, minutes of first board of directors meeting, resolution to bank account opening (maximum 2 accounts), reimbursement charges such as printing & stationery, traveling expenses to ssm, telephone, fax & courier charges on registration and etc.
+There is no further charges for the commissioner of oaths for statutory declaration Form 48A, minutes of the first board of directors meeting, resolution to bank account opening (maximum 2 accounts), reimbursement charges such as printing & stationery, travelling expenses to ssm, telephone, fax & courier charges on registration, etc.

-Incorporation are done vide the SSM’s online MyCOID system and it required the incorporation fees (Each Name Search – RM30; Registration fee of RM1,000 for registration of authorised capital amounting to RM400,000; Stamp duty of RM200 for stamping M&A ) are paid beforehand.
+Incorporations are done via the SSM’s online MyCOID system, and it requires payment of the incorporation fees (Each Name Search – RM30; Registration fee of RM1,000 for registration of authorised capital amounting to RM400,000; Stamp duty of RM200 for stamping M&A).

-This means 3E need to make payment to SSM before we start works and therefore the terms for services is payment upon confirmation of engagement.
+This means 3E needs to make payment to SSM before we start works and therefore the terms for services are payment upon confirmation of engagement.

 3E’s incorporation fees are the lowest within the high-quality segment of the industry.
 Our standard incorporation packages are all-in-one for the company setting up with minimum requirements.
 3E Accounting’s service fee schedule is completely transparent – there are absolutely no hidden fees/additional charges.

-You may aware that majority of the incorporation fees are payable to SSM (Each Name Search – RM30; Registration fee of RM1,000 for registration of authorised capital amounting to RM400,000; Stamp duty of RM200 for stamping M&A ) and margin to 3E is very minimal.
-We are able to achieve significant cost efficiencies by leveraging our investment in information technology and we have passed these savings on to our clients.
+You may be aware that the majority of the incorporation fees are payable to SSM (Each Name Search – RM30; Registration fee of RM1,000 for registration of authorised capital amounting to RM400,000; Stamp duty of RM200 for stamping M&A ), and the margin to 3E is very minimal.
+We achieve significant cost efficiencies by leveraging our investment in information technology, and we have passed these savings on to our clients.

-In view of the above, it is almost impossible for 3E to give any further discount but our team is committed to provide you with quality, timely service that always exceeds your expectations.
+In view of the above, it is almost impossible for 3E to give any further discount, but our team is committed to providing you with quality, timely service that always exceeds your expectations.

-Section 139 of the Companies Act requires every company shall have one or more secretaries each of whom shall be a natural person of full age who has his principal or only place of residence in Malaysia.
-In addition, the first secretary of a company shall be named in the memorandum or articles of the company.
+Section 139 of the Companies Act requires every company to shall have one or more secretaries, each of whom shall be a natural person of full age who has their his principal or only place of residence in Malaysia.
+In addition, the first secretary of a company must be named in the company’s memorandum or articles.

-This mean you are required to appoint 3E as your Company’s first secretary in order for us to assist you in the incorporation of your proposed Company.
-Therefore, we request one year fees in advance for the secretary services.
+This means you are required to appoint 3E as your Company’s first secretary in order for us to assist you in the incorporation of your proposed Company.
+Therefore, we request one year‘s fees in advance for the secretary services.

-Any engagement of services with 3E is subject to the satisfactory conclusion of our client acceptance /due diligence check procedures.
+Any engagement of services with 3E is subject to the satisfactory completion of our client acceptance conclusion of our client acceptance /due diligence check procedures.
 Clients are required to furnish the necessary information for us to perform client acceptance /due diligence check procedures.
-Secretary agreement are required to be signed by the corporate representative / director to confirm the understanding of, agreement to and acceptance of the scope of services, both parties’ responsibilities and the services terms and conditions.
+Secretary agreements must be signed by the corporate representative/director to confirm understanding, agreement to, and acceptance of the scope of services, both parties’ responsibilities, and the services’ terms and conditions.

 DIRECTOR